 Viv is Chief Executive Officer of Crohn’s & Colitis New Zealand (CCNZ), an organisation charged with providing support and education services to over 20,000 patients nationally who have Inflammatory Bowel Disease.
 (IBD).
 Viv joined CCNZ following 14 years leading NZ’s largest parenting membership organisation providing education and support services to families across the country.

 Viv is also involved with technology innovation in the growing artificial intelligence, digital and data science and research sector.

 She has over 35 years global experience as a leadership and operations specialist in the commercial, corporate, and social sectors, having spent a good portion of that time in chief executive roles particularly in technology, strategic planning, and business consulting.

 Viv was appointed to the Pharmacy Council in 2012 and is serving her second three-year term.
-She is a member of both the Health and Professional Standards Committees and has previously served as a member and Chair of Council's Finance Audit and Risk Management Committee (FARMC) and the Complaints Screening Committee (CSC).
+She has previously served as a member and Chair of Council's Finance Audit and Risk Management Committee (FARMC).

 "I am passionate about governance and delivering robust and effective outcomes for business, particularly through technology and innovation.
 My specific areas of interest on the Council are in maintaining good governance and applying this to my interest in digital technology and processes that will encourage good health for the nation," says Viv.

 Jeff was appointed to the Pharmacy Council in February 2016 as an independent member and was appointed as the Chair of the Finance, Audit & Risk Management Committee in April 2016.
 (He is a member of Chartered Accountants Australia New Zealand, a Chartered Member of the Institute of Directors and is a Fellow Member of the Institute of Internal Auditors in New Zealand.)